ryanwhowe/php-binarytranscoder/UPDATE_2.0.md

-* BrinaryTranscoder::__contructor() will now throw \ryanwhowe\BinaryTranscoderMaxLengthException on instanciation when the max array lenght exceeds the system MAX_INT_LENGTH instead of the general Exception it had thrown previously.
-The BinaryTranscoderMaxLengthException is an extension of the base BinaryTranscoderException which will be caught by a general Exception handler.
+* Addded Custom Exception \ryanwhowe\BinaryTranscoderException
+* Addded Custom Exception \ryanwhowe\BinaryTranscoderMaxLengthException
+* Addded Custom Exception \ryanwhowe\BinaryTranscoderIntegerOverflowException
+* BinaryTranscoder::__construct now throws a \ryanwhowe\BinaryTranscoderMaxLengthException when the number of elements that can be trasncoded exceeds the system amount available in an integer.
+* BinaryTranscoder::__construct now throws a \ryanwhowe\BinaryTranscoderIntegerOverflowException when the maximum integer value parameter is set higher than PHP_INT_MAX.
+* BinaryTranscoder::__construct now takes an optional maximum integer value parameter.
+* BinaryTranscoder::__construct padding paramater has been moved to the third position after the maximum integer value parameter.
-* BinaryTranscoder.decodeInteger() will now throw \ryanwhowe\BinaryTranscoderException when the passed integer is to small or two large for the key array used on instanciation.
-The BinaryTranscoderException is an extension of the base \Excpetion class.
+* BinaryTranscoder.decodeInteger() will now throw \ryanwhowe\BinaryTranscoderException when the passed integer is to small or two large for the key array used on instantiation.
-* BinaryTranscoder.encodeArray() will now throw \ryanwhowe\BinaryTranscoderException when the passed array is of different length than the key array used on instanciation.
-The BinaryTranscoderException is an extension of the base \Exception class.
+* BinaryTranscoder.encodeArray() will now throw \ryanwhowe\BinaryTranscoderException when the passed array is of different length than the key array used on instantiation.